-4.2 The main control loop
+5.2 The main control loop

-In $LuaT_EX$ 's main loop, almost all input characters that are to be typeset are converted into glyph node records with subtype 'character', but there are a few exceptions.
+In Lua $T_EX$ 's main loop, almost all input characters that are to be typeset are converted into glyph node records with subtype 'character', but there are a few exceptions.

-First, the \accent primitives creates nodes with subtype 'glyph' instead of 'character': one for the actual accent and one for the accentee.
-The primary reason for this is that \accent in $T_EX82$ is explicitly dependent on the current font encoding, so it would not make much sense to attach a new meaning to the primitive's name, as that would invalidate many old documents and macro packages.
-A secondary reason is that in $T_EX82$ , \accent prohibits hyphenation of the current word.
-Since in $LuaT_EX$ hyphenation only takes place on 'character' nodes, it is possible to achieve the same effect.

-&lt;sup>1 Of course, modern packages will not use the \accent primitive at all but try to map directly on composed characters.
+1. The \accent primitives creates nodes with subtype 'glyph' instead of 'character': one for the actual accent and one for the accentee.
+The primary reason for this is that \accent in TEX82 is explicitly dependent on the current font encoding, so it would not make much sense to attach a new meaning to the primitive's name, as that would invalidate many old documents and macro packages.
+A secondary reason is that in TEX82, \accent prohibits hyphenation of the current word.
+Since in LuaTEX hyphenation only takes place on 'character' nodes, it is possible to achieve the same effect.
+Of course, modern Unicode aware macro packages will not use the \accent primitive at all but try to map directly on composed characters.